osrf/gazebo_tutorials/guided_i/tutorial5.md

 components are in place, it's been added to Gazebo's online database, and a Gaussian noise model has been applied.
 The final component to add is a plugin that controls the sensor's one degree of freedom.
+If you skipped the previous tutorials then download the model here [[file:files/velodyne_hdl32.tar.gz]]

 # Plugin overview